carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### AWS Global Accelerator

-- KeyWord: Global Redirecction (Non-cache), Optimal routes
+- KeyWord: Global Redirecction (Non-cache), Optimal routes, HTTP nd non-HTTP

 ![global_accelerator](https://d1.awsstatic.com/product-page-diagram_AWS-Global-Accelerator%402x.dd86ff5885ab5035037ad065d54120f8c44183fa.png)

 - It is a **global service**.
 - It Saas which you create accelerators to improve availability and performance of your applications for **global users**.
   - How?
-It **redirects traffic to closest AWS Region to the user** over the AWS Global network to **reduce latency**.
+It **redirects traffic to closest Edge Location to the user** over the AWS Global network to **reduce latency**.
 - Steps:
   - First you create global accelerator, which provisions two anycast **static IP addresses**.
     - Seamless failover is ensured => IP does not change when failing over between regions so there are no issues with client caches having incorrect entries that need to expire
-  - Then you register one or more endpoints with Global Accelerator.
+  - Then you register one or more endpoints with Global Accelerator (HTTP nd non-HTTP).
 Each endpoint can have one or more AWS resources such as NLB, ALB, EC2, S3 Bucket or Elastic IP.
 - Within endpoint, global accelerator monitor health checks of all AWS resources to send traffic to healthy resources only
 - Adjustment in the Endpoints
   - You can control traffic using traffic dials.
 This is done within the endpoint group.